-You may want to sell your old baby stuff online.
+You may want to sell your used baby items online.
 You’ll have more luck if you cross-post to different sites like Facebook Marketplace, Craigslist, and LetGo.
-These are sites where new parents will be looking to buy some cheap baby recycled stuff.
+These are sites where new parents will be looking to buy some cheap baby items online.

 Make sure you include good photos and descriptions of the items you’re listing.
 Think about what you would want to know if you were the one shopping.
 The idea here is that you shouldn’t have to answer any questions about the listing.

 If online selling isn’t your thing, hold on to the car seat or stroller for a while and trade them in later.
 Stores like Toys R Us and Target hold trade-in events where you can exchange your used baby items and get a discount.

 Where to Sell Used Baby Clothes & Toys

 Consignment stores are good for selling your gently used baby clothes and maternity wear.
 If the clothes and accessories are still in good shape, take them to a nearby consignment shop to see if they will buy it from you.

 Note: Donating clothes to charities that provide specific items will more effectively help the needy.

 Some consignment stores focus just on baby, toddler, and maternity items.
 You can find one nearby with a quick Internet search.
 This will be the best bet for those old toys that never got played with but are now outgrown.